unrealwork/atsd-use-cases/CBI_CPI/README.md

-Using [data](http://www.boi.org.il/en/DataAndStatistics/Pages/Default.aspx) from the Bank of Israel, the phenomenon of liquid currency's decreasing intrinsic value over time can be observed and with analytics tools from [Axibase](https://axibase.com), these changes can be tracked and interpreted to learn why simply holding your nest egg in a savings account is quickly becoming the modern-day equivelent of the shoebox of cash hidden underneath your bed.
+Using [data](http://www.boi.org.il/en/DataAndStatistics/Pages/Default.aspx) from the Bank of Israel, the phenomenon of liquid currency's decreasing intrinsic value over time can be observed and with analytics tools from [Axibase](https://axibase.com), these changes can be tracked and interpreted to learn why simply holding your nest egg in a savings account is quickly becoming the modern-day equivalent of the shoebox of cash hidden underneath your bed.

 The [Axibase Time Series Database](https://axibase.com) is also developed for integration with a number of industry standard advanced analytics tools, if it is preferable to perform calculations in an interface that is already familiar to you, follow the integration